 Class 4: Textures are crucial in plant creation, and we take a look at techniques for generating suitable displacement, specular and normal maps (and check out some useful tools for that).
 Then we dig deep into the sophisticated wind generator, using both grass and trees to check its parameters.
 Finally, we create vines around the trunk using mesh attraction.

-Class 6: This class will be devoted to creating the foreground hero tree, ivy climbing on the truck and ground ivy, using a combination of mesh, zone, and directional forces.
+Class 6: This lesson will be devoted to creating the foreground hero tree, ivy climbing on the truck and ground ivy, using a combination of mesh, zone, and directional forces.

 Class 7: We now move to Maya, looking at the SpeedTree to Maya export/import process and using point caches for wind animation.
 In Maya, we first tweak the plant shaders then set up the lighting using the Vue sky.